van-8/mm-site/pages/wisdom.md

 ### Vigdís Finnbogadóttir
 I would never offend my host by making preferences.
 Neither would I offend my countrymen by saying 'What is the best place I have ever visited in the country.'
 Wherever there is hospitality, warmth, and politeness, well you remember that for the quality of it."
-[Vigdís Finnbogadóttir](https://www.youtube.com/watch?v=FoRn-qWMvWA) [pronunciation](https://upload.wikimedia.org/wikipedia/commons/f/fd/Is-Vigdis_finnbogadottir.oga) President of Iceland 16 years, 1st elected female leader
+[Vigdís Finnbogadóttir](https://www.youtube.com/watch?v=FoRn-qWMvWA) [pronunciation](https://upload.wikimedia.org/wikipedia/commons/f/fd/Is-Vigdis_finnbogadottir.oga).
+President of Iceland 1980-1996, 1st elected female leader in Europe.

 ### Jenson Huang
 "Vision matters.
 But I like the word **perspective** because it makes it possible for anyone to have one.
 You see the world differently than someone else."
 [Jenson Huang](https://youtu.be/Xn1EsFe7snQ?t=359) founder nVidia